UPSC 2025 | Get Answer key and cut-off of GS Paper 1Check Now

 Explanation

-AstroSat is the first dedicated Indian astronomy mission aimed at studying celestial sources in X-ray, optical and UV spectral bands simultaneously.
+Statement 1 is incorrect: AstroSat is India's first dedicated multi-wavelength space observatory aimed at studying celestial sources in X-ray, optical and UV spectral bands simultaneously.
 India is the 5th country to join the space observatory elite list after the USA, Russia, Japan, and Europe.
-Hence, statement 1 is not correct.

-AstroSat with a lift-off mass of about 1513 kg was launched into a 650 km orbit inclined at an angle of 6 degrees to the equator by PSLV-C30.
-Hence, statement 2 is not correct.
+Statement 2 is incorrect: AstroSat with a lift-off mass of about 1513 kg was launched into a 650 km orbit inclined at an angle of 6 degrees to the equator by PSLV-C30.

 QUESTION 9